mehulagg/gitlab/doc/administration/uploads.md

 This is the default configuration.
 To change the location where the uploads are stored locally, use the steps in this section based on your installation method:

-To change the location where the uploads are stored locally, follow the steps below.

 NOTE: **Note:**
 For historical reasons, instance level uploads (e.g. [Favicon](../user/admin_area/appearance.md#favicon)) are stored into a base directory, which by default is `uploads/-/system`.
 It is strongly discouraged to change base